 What details?
 You need to tie their hours to your money.
 Simple division can show their efficiency.
 If someone is working 40 hours a week, how many hours did he actually bill to you and how many of those hours are billable to charge back to the owner?
 If you get that one right, you’ll be in good shape.
 Look for efficiency in the 90 percent range.

 Think of this not as a side business, but a good business in its own right.
 Everything should scale, including the number of workers you employ.
 While tracking is the biggest problem to solve, it can be simple to do with the right tools.

 Communication, Reviews, and Customer Feedback

-The next problem with providing maintenance services is communication.
+The next problem with providing repairs and maintenance services is communication.
 Generally, if someone is leaving you a bad review or thinks they received bad service, it’s probably for a reason you can understand.
 A tenant is usually happy until for some reason they don’t feel you did what you’re supposed to do when something in the home breaks.
 It’s typical for property managers to get bad reviews.